 Anyone who has arranged motor insurance for their car is likely to be aware of the excess that comes with the policy – there is likely to be a compulsory excess and the insurer is also likely to ask whether you want to accept a further, voluntary excess.

-A reader’s complaint published in the Telegraph newspaper earlier this year outlined what were described as the “scare tactics” used by a European car rental company in effectively forcing upon a customer the company’s own excess protection insurance.
+A reader’s complaint published in the Telegraph newspaper earlier this year outlined what was described as the “scare tactics” used by a European car rental company in effectively forcing upon a customer the company’s own excess protection insurance.

 Here is a quick summarised overview of just how excess cover policies might help you to save money.